-Make sure you visit Nitmiluk National Park to cruise the network of 13 gorges carved out by the sandstone of the Katherine River.
+Make sure you visit Nitmiluk National Park to cruise the network of 13 gorges carved out from the sandstone by the Katherine River.

 In Central Australia, the Tjoritja West MacDonnell National Park encompasses a vast and spectacular section of the MacDonnell Ranges.
 Set out on foot to see chasms and gorges, waterholes, and ochre pits.

 Go underground in limestone caves filled with stalactites and stalagmites at the Cutta Cutta Caves Nature Park.
 Berry Springs Nature Park near Darwin is a popular area for picnics and is a great swimming spot.
 Wander around Alice Springs Telegraph Station, the best preserved of the 12 stations along the Overland Telegraph Line.